infinitered/apisauce/README.md

 - add/edit/delete query string variables for all requests
 - change outbound headers without changing everywhere in your app

 Unlike monitors, exceptions are not swallowed.
-They will bring down the stack, so careful!
+They will bring down the stack, so be careful!

 ### Response Transforms